pi-base/data/spaces/lusin-set/properties/menger.md

 space: lusin-set
 property: menger
 value: true
+refs:
+  - mr: MR1271477
+    name: Every Lusin set is undetermined in the point-open game.
 ---
-Menger game is undetermined for Lusin sets.
+The Menger game is undetermined for Lusin subsets of the reals.